-The Orville Road setback levee project will eventually protect two miles of Orville Road between Electron Road and 249th St. E. near Orting.
-The existing levee and revetment along the Orville Road side of the Puyallup River has been damaged in multiple locations, because the river channel is migrating toward Orville Road.
-In 2015, a $200,000 grant was received from the Salmon Recovery Funding Board to support land acquisition for this project.
-In 2015 and 2016, properties were purchased in the area.
-The project is scheduled in five phases:
+The Orville Road setback revetment project will eventually protect two miles of Orville Road between Electron Road and 249th St. E. near Orting.
+The existing levee and revetment along the Orville Roadside of the Puyallup River has been damaged in multiple locations, because the river channel is migrating toward Orville Road.
+Using engineered log jams the project will construct a new revetment setback from the river to provide protection to Orville Road while allowing the river to reconnect with its floodplain.

 Reduces flood risk along Orville Road and surrounding properties

 Flood prone properties have been purchased within the project area using a combination of Salmon Recovery Funding Board grants and Flood Control Zone District funds.

 Construction on the third phase, Phase II B was completed in December of 2019.
 Work included 23 engineered log jams designed to protect Orville Road.
 Active Construction of Puyallup was the contractor for this phase.

 Construction on a fourth installment (Phase 2C – Year 1) will begin in August of 2020 and will be completed by January 2021.
 Work on this phase will include the installation 19 engineered log jams and approximately 1,500 LF of setback revetment.

 A fifth phase, 2C-Year 2, is planned for construction in late 2021.

 (Click Image to see Google Maps location)